smruti943/GitHub/Azure Bot Service.md

-# Create a Bot with the Bot Framework Composer
+# Create a Bot with the Bot Framework Composer Report 2
 # Smruti Sanjeeta Jena

 In this lab we will learn about QnA Maker and Azure Bot service.As we are designing chatbot which will act as afirst level of support